 Flags will inevitably become dirty and start to look weathered after a period of time exposed to the elements.
-If you flag is made from a synthetic material like polyester or nylon, you should be able put it in your washing machine, provided you choose a gentle cycle and use a mild laundry detergent.
+If your flag is made from a synthetic material like polyester or nylon, you should be able to put it in your washing machine, provided you choose a gentle cycle and use a mild laundry detergent.

 If you have a flag made from cotton or wool it would be better to get it professionally cleaned, although you can wash it carefully in cold water yourself, provided you take great care and use a mild detergent to help remove stains and dirt.